starkfell/starkfell.github.io/_posts/2016-11-18-continuous-deployment-to-nano-server-in-azure-p1.md

 ## Additional Resources

-The links below are to articles that were essential to creating this blog post, I recommend buying them a cold adult beverage if you see them in person.
+The links below are to articles that were essential to creating this blog post, I recommend buying the individuals responsible for writing them a cold adult beverage if you see them in person.

 [How to deploy Nano Server in Azure](http://www.thomasmaurer.ch/2016/11/how-to-deploy-nano-server-in-azure/)